christiandbf/local-weather/README.md

 # local-weather

-For security reasons your web browser can block your location.
+For security reasons your web browser blocks AJAX requests via HTTP on sites over HTTPS, which is why it has been hosted in CodePen.

 ![alt](https://github.com/christiandbf/local-weather/blob/master/sample.jpg)